Virgin Media Two: 2006–2009

+In August 2006, it was announced that a new television channel would start on terrestrial television in Ireland, catering to audiences similar to those of E4 and Paramount Comedy.
+Co-founder Michael Murphy wanted to compete against these two channels which, combined, were attracting €50 million in advertising to Ireland, as well as competing against terrestrial channels RTÉ Two and TV3 for viewers, under the grounds that some popular channels, such as Sky One, were tailored for British viewers, while Channel 6 was aiming at an Irish audience.
+The channel employed a staff of 22, while its programming was going to consist of a mix of music videos and hit TV series such as Sex and the City and Frasier; its launch was projected for late 2005 or early 2006.
 Channel 6 was launched on 30 March 2006, then operated by Kish Media's subsidiary Channel 6 Broadcasting Ltd. Kish Media was a consortium made up of Tullamore Beta Ltd (Windmill Lane Productions & Paul McGuinness (U2 manager); owners of TV3), the Barry family of Barry's Tea, and Gowan Group.
-In its infant stages, the channels consortium invested €14 million to fund the project.
+In its infant stages, the channel's consortium invested €14 million to fund the project.
 It was anticipated that Channel 6 would launch further channels including a Channel 6+1 service and a music channel.

 In 2008, Kish Media announced the channel was for sale.
 In July 2008, it was confirmed that TV3 had purchased Kish Media for €10 million.
 The channel continued to broadcast as Channel 6 for a further six months, when TV3 began to promote Channel 6 programming on its main channel.

 The station's first managing director was Martin Drake, who left the company after just eight months, and after a period under interim CEO Mark Kellett, the channel's top job was taken by Managing Director Michael Murphy, who later left the channel when it was fully transferred to TV3 and integrated into the TV3 Group.
 In December 2008, TV3 confirmed it would to re-brand Channel 6 to 3e on 5 January 2009.
-Though 3e shares some of the same shareholders and programmes as Channel 6, there was no formal connection between the two stations, until 2008 when Tullamore Beta took control of the channel.